 Jay Leaman, electrical wiring for system

-Manager of Pinehurst Farm LLC, Project Manager of the Raphael Schmuecker Memorial Solar-Hydrogen System, Retired Engineer, Caltech’s NASA Jet Propulsion Laboratory
+Manager of Pinehurst Farm LLC, Project Manager of the Raphael Schmuecker Memorial Solar-Hydrogen System, Retired engineer from Caltech’s NASA’s Jet Propulsion Laboratory

 Several years ago, Jay began to envision a renewable energy project that would be a tribute to his late father, Raphael Schmuecker, who used Ray Smucker in his public life.
 Ray was a huge proponent of hydrogen as a viable substitute for fossil fuels.

 Jay’s 50+ years as a NASA engineer proved to be invaluable in developing the project, from early ideas and calculations scrawled on a sheet of paper to the final hydrogen-powered John Deere tractor working in a field outside Blairstown, Iowa.